sean-clayton/two-swords/chapters/magic.typ

 #item-heading(level: 2)[Scrolls]<scrolls>

+Scrolls replace spellbooks in Cairn.
+They contain just 1 spell, and once used, they are immediately destroyed.

 #item-heading(level: 2)[Staves]<staves>

+Staves in #emph(title) are

 #item-heading(level: 2)[Ley Energy]<ley-energy>

 #note[
+  #note-title[Ley Energy in Existing Settings]

-  *Note:* Ley energy and its reasoning isn't something that's portable to any setting.
+  Ley energy and its reasoning isn't something that's always easily portable to any setting.
 You may already have a setting that defines how ley energy and ley lines work---this isn't meant to replace that.
 Feel free to ignore that aspect if it doesn't fit with what you already have.

-  With that said, magic in this book does work differently when near a ley line or a places of power with strong ley energy.
+  With that said, magic in #emph(title) is affected when near a ley line or a places of power with strong ley energy.
 Keep that in mind if you are playing in your own setting.
 ]

 When you draw upon ley energy to #ts-link(<casting-a-spell>)[cast a spell]...